 - Einstein Graduate Division Research (Julius Marmur) Symposium.
 If a student is selected as a recipient of a Julius Marmur award, he/she will present at the Symposium and must inform the members of the Examining Committee in writing of the date of the scheduled presentation.

 Procedures Following the Thesis Examination.

 - Decision of the Examining Committee.
-The Chairman of the Thesis Examining Committee is responsible for filing a Final Examination form with the Sue Golding Graduate Office.
-In addition, the Chairman of the Department of Neuroscience and the Chairperson of the Neuroscience Graduate Education Committee must be informed in writing of the decision of the Examining Committee.
+The chairperson of the Thesis Examining Committee is responsible for filing a Final Examination form with the Einstein Graduate Office.
+In addition, the chairperson of the Department of Neuroscience and the chairperson of the Neuroscience Graduate Education Committee must be informed in writing of the decision of the Examining Committee.
 The possible decisions are: acceptance with minor revision if any, acceptance conditional on substantial revision, and unacceptable.
 The student must be informed in writing of the Examining Committee's criticisms if substantial revisions are requested or if the thesis is unacceptable.

 Acknowledgment of Research Support.

 All publications, theses, reports, etc. resulting from research conducted during the candidate's degree program must include an appropriate acknowledgment of the sources of funding.
 Examples include research grants to the faculty sponsor, training grants, equipment grants for equipment essential to the research, core facilities, scholarship support provided by the school, and fellowships from external sources.